AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## AEP Marketo Engage Destination Connector – Create Net-new Leads {#aep-marketo-engage-destination-connector}

 Marketo Engage customers that also use the Adobe Experience Platform (AEP) can maximize their database with the ability to push net-new person records into Marketo Engage from AEP via the AEP destination connector.
-When sending audience segments from AEP to Marketo Engage, people within the segment that don't already exist in your Marketo Engage database will be automatically added to it.
+When sending audience segments from AEP to Marketo Engage, people within the segment that don't already exist in your Marketo Engage database [can be automatically added to it](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-an-adobe-experience-platform-segment-to-a-marketo-static-list.md).

 ## Sales Insight {#sales-insight}